olonibua/agricgrow/README.md

 ## Harvest-Cycle-Aligned Microloans for Nigerian Farmers

-AgriGrow Finance is a platform that connects microfinance institutions (MFIs) with smallholder farmers in Nigeria, providing loans that align with harvest cycles and using AI to assess risk.
+AgriGrow Finance is a platform that connects microfinance institutions (IMFs) with smallholder farmers in Nigeria, providing loans that align with harvest cycles and using AI to assess risk.

 ![AgriGrow Finance](https://placeholder-for-agrigrow-logo.com/logo.png)